 Having worked in Guatemala for some time now, Maximo’s members are well aware of the threats and dangers that throw the sea turtles to the possible extinction area.
 Poaching, the destruction of natural habitats, and commercial fishing are just some of the threats that haunt sea turtles.
 The people behind these threats are not aware of the impact and the long-term unsustainability their actions have on our ecosystem.
 To them, it's only a short-term profitable activity.
 The more sea turtle volunteers decide to join the sea turtle volunteering cause in Guatemala, the more awareness will rise and turtles’ life expectancy on the planet will increase with it too.

-Maximo’s cheap and affordable sea turtle volunteering programs start at $635 for the first week.
+Maximo’s affordable sea turtle volunteering program fees start at $635 for the first week.
 Then it decreases hugely the longer you stay.
 In their fee, Maximo includes a true milkshake of goodies from airport pick-up, host family accommodations (shared room), meals, orientation, a walking tour, an official certificate, a letter of recommendation, free conversation program, salsa and cooking dance classes, coffee and tea and so much more.
-Another amazing value of money sea turtle volunteering program worth considering

 In 1994, Phil and Jennifer Perkes founded Travellers Worldwide.
 Initially, their goal was to help others doing the same things they had been doing.
 Traveling, exploring, and experiencing full immersion in different cultures had been part of their lives.
 They felt that everyone should have access to the same privilege, and if someone did not they’d help them find a way.
 That is exactly what they have been doing for the last two decades.
 Now, on their menu of possibilities, they offer over 300 projects around the Globe.
 To volunteer with them all you have to do is to decide where would you like to go and when you would like to get started.